chess50/chess50.github.io/README.md

 ## Credits

-This project was created by [Mohammed Abdullah].
+This project was created by **MOHAMMED ABDULLAH**.
 It utilizes HTML, CSS, and JavaScript.